menu

 Also of interest is that Hopewell has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 17.23% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.63% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Hopewell is a great place for families with children to consider.
 First of all, many other families with children live here, making Hopewell a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Hopewell has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hopewell’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Hopewell in 2018 was $65,409, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $261,636 for a family of four.
+The per capita income in Hopewell in 2018 was $73,207, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $292,828 for a family of four.

 The people who call Hopewell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopewell residents report their race to be White, followed by Asian.
-Important ancestries of people in Hopewell include German, English, Italian, Irish, and Polish.
+Important ancestries of people in Hopewell include German, Irish, Italian, English, and Polish.

 The most common language spoken in Hopewell is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and French.